 31.03 The Employer and the Union will each pay one-half (1/2) of the cost of printing enough copies of this Agreement to provide each Employee with one (1) copy.
 A copy of the Collective Agreement shall be provided to each Employee on commencement of employment by the Employer or at the Union Orientation.
 The printing of the Collective Agreements will be processed at AUPE Headquarters, conditional upon agreement of the cost of printing.

-31.04 The final version of the Collective Agreement shall be in electronic form, and both the Employer and the Union shall be provided with of the final version of the Collective Agreement on disk. a copy
+31.04 The final version of the Collective Agreement shall be in electronic form, both the Employer and the Union shall be provided with a copy via email.

 ARTICLE 32